SettleMint

 disabledAtWhen the trigger was disabled, or null while it is still active.

-totalPrincipalConverted and totalPrincipalConvertedExactTotal principal converted against the trigger, in display and raw forms.
+totalPrincipalConverted and totalPrincipalConvertedExactTotal principal converted using this trigger, in display and raw forms.

 The effective price is the number to show a holder and to reconcile against, because the round price does not yet account for the configured discount and cap.
-The raw *Exact fields carry the precise on-chain values; use them for any arithmetic and use the display fields for presentation.
+The raw *Exact fields carry the precise on-chain values; use them for any arithmetic and the display fields for presentation in your UI.

 Query controls